cujojs/meld/docs/api.md

 var remover = meld.before(object, match, beforeFunction);
 ```

 Adds before advice to matching methods.
-The `beforeFunction` will be called before the matching method.
+The `beforeFunction` will be called before, and will receive the same arguments as the matching method.

+**NOTE:** `beforeFunction` should have the same signature as the method, function, or constructor being advised.

 ```js
 var advisedFunction = meld.before(functionToAdvise, beforeFunction);